-Note: Although PinOutputO has been configured to report a message when its status has changed, the GTX tool window message area labels the message as coming from a 4D button.
-This is because only input objects such as 4D button can initiate an event.
+Also, note that although it is PinOutputO that was configured to report a message when its status has changed, the GTX tool window message area labels the message as coming from a 4D button.
+This is because only input objects such as a 4D button can initiate an event.
 Output objects such as a pin output cannot initiate an event.
-To learn more about the input-output classification of Genie objects, refer to section 7 of the Visi-Genie User Guide
+To learn more about the input-output classification of Genie objects, refer to section 7 of the ViSi-Genie User Guide.